-Dr Bell is a member of the NSW Rhodes Scholarship Committee and a Governor of Queenwood School.
-She is Chair of the Advisory Board of the International Centre for Youth Futures at the University of Technology in Sydney, an Honorary Lecturer in the Education and Social Work Faculty at the University of Sydney, and is a Fellow of the Australian College of Educators, Australian Institute of Management and the Australian Institute of Company Directors.
+Dr Bell held a number of board positions during her distinguished career in education and the arts.
+She has served as a member of the NSW Rhodes Scholarship Committee and the Ramsay Postgraduate Scholarships Selection panel, a Governor and Chair of Queenwood School, and as Chair of the Advisory Board of the International Centre for Youth Futures at the University of Technology in Sydney.
+She was an Honorary Lecturer in the Education and Social Work Faculty at the University of Sydney, and a Fellow of the Australian College of Educators, Australian Institute of Management and the Australian Institute of Company Directors.
 She was formerly a Trustee and Deputy Chair of the Queensland Art Gallery & Gallery of Modern Art.
-Her immediate past appointment was as Principal of Brisbane Girls Grammar School for eleven years.
+Prior to her post at Women’s College she was Principal of Brisbane Girls Grammar School for eleven years.